ChrisBogner/ViscousFlow/README.md

 field capacity.
 It was irrigated at 10 mm h<sup>-1</sup> during 64410 sec (17.9 h).
 During the experiment, a suction of -10 hPa was applied at the bottom of the soil column to prevent saturation.
-The data set
-\`drainage’ contains the drainage from this soil column C1.
+The data set `drainage` contains the drainage from this soil column C1.

 The irrigation water contained Bromide that was measured in the drainage water with an ion-sensitive electrode.
 The data set `tracer` contains